Nikita-7onenko-dev/WeatherWidget/Readme.md

 Responsive weather widget on native js.

+Originally created for JavaScript practice, with a design improvised without a predefined layout.
+Since then, I have adopted modern development approaches, but I keep this project as a reference point to showcase my progress.

 ## Functionality
 - Automatic IP city detection (without requesting geolocation permission)
 - Display current weather by geolocation